farblos/wpg2dk/README.md

 - `r.personid` for a face region equals zero if and only if that face has not been tagged yet ("unknown person").

-- All four region parameteres equal zero for people tags that are not attached to a face region, but rather to the whole photo.
+- All four region parameters equal zero for people tags that are not attached to a face region, but rather to the whole photo.

 - It seems that bit 12 of column `synctstatus` of table